 Community involvement is key to the success of our city.
 Feedback from all Cleveland communities on how to improve policing policies will help ensure positive, long-term reform.
 The Community Police Commission (CPC) needs your input to ensure all voices are heard during the reform process.
 Get involved today!

-Join us for updates regarding the Consent Decree and current CPC work at quarterly meetings led by CPC Commissioners.
+Join us for updates regarding the Consent Decree and current CPC work at upcoming meetings listed on the Event Calendar.
 Meetings are open to the public.
 Previous meeting agendas and minutes can be found here.

 Attend District Policing Committee (DPC) Meetings